pandallel/quilt/memory-bank/progress.md

 ## Project Status

 The project is in the **implementation stage**.
 Milestone 6: "Material Text Cutting Implementation" and Milestone 7: "Cuts Repository Implementation" have been completed.
-Milestone 7.5: "SQLite Repository Implementation" is partially completed, with successful implementation of trait-based repositories and a SQLite-backed Material Repository.
+Milestone 7.5: "SQLite Repository Implementation" has now been fully completed with successful implementation of trait-based repositories and SQLite implementations for both Material and Cuts repositories.

 ## Current Status